ToothlessRider/Leetcode-Problems/Coding_notes.md

 ### Better approach
 Use a stack to maintain the values instead of creating a large list.
 1. Traverse  the string from left to right
-2. if the top of the stack is 1 and current character is 0, decide which character to remove :
+2. If the top of the stack is 1 and current character is 0, decide which character to remove :
 - If there is a 1 below the 'top' then remove 1
 - Otherwise remove 0
 3. If no 10 pattern is found then push the current value into the

 ### Two Pointer Approach

-### java Code
 ```java
 String[] values = {"10101", "00001111", "1100","01010", "100100"};
         for( String value : values){